The Amazing Race 30: Critical response

 The Amazing Race 30 received mostly positive reviews.
 Andy Dehnart of reality blurred called it "a decent season of the race."
 Jodi Walker of Entertainment Weekly was positive towards the teams and competitiveness of this season calling it "a truly great season".
 Ken Tucker of Yahoo! was critical of this season doubling up episodes and the cliquishness of this season towards the later episodes.
+In 2023, Rhenn Taguiam of Game Rant ranked this season as the thirteenth-best season.
+In 2024, Taguiam's ranking was updated with this season ranked 16th out of 36.